 - Intellectual disabilities

 Most medical malpractice law firms represent families of birth injury victims based on contingency.
 Your family will not need to pay fees upfront if your attorney believes your child’s injuries occurred because of medical negligence.
-They will enlist the help of medical experts and take other steps to prove your case, seeking compensation to pay for your child’s treatment and care.
+They will enlist the help of medical experts and fight vigorously to seek compensation to pay for your child’s treatment and care.